 Pre- and Post-Project Monitoring.
-For a selected subset of funded projects, CAL FIRE will be required to report project impacts and conditions in accordance with the CARB Funding Guidelines.
+For a selected subset of funded projects, CAL FIRE will be required to report project impacts and conditions.
 A CAL FIRE crew will collect monitoring data on these projects before implementation, immediately after implementation, and at five and 10 years after implementation.
 If selected for monitoring, grantees are expected to communicate with CAL FIRE monitoring personnel to arrange access to the project area for sampling before and after treatment.
 Monitoring data collected by CAL FIRE will be stored in an open-access public database.
 This includes plot locations, landowner type (state, federal, private, private industrial), and ecological data as outlined in the landowner access agreement.
-Monitoring data will be shared with CARB as required by funding guidelines.
 All projects selected for award will be required to submit Forest Health Monitoring Landowner Access Agreements for all landowners participating in the project prior to grant agreement execution (See [Appendix G](#) for an example agreement).